How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Even today, it is:

-Present in individual special forces kits.
+- Present in the individual kits of special forces .

-Used in outdoor operations (cold, humid, isolated areas).
+- Used in outdoor operations (cold, humid, isolated areas).

-Valued for its reliability and simplicity.
+- Appreciated for its reliability and simplicity.

-Its main advantage over a lighter or matches: it works wet, frozen, dirty or in the rain.
+Its main advantage over a lighter or matches: it works when wet, frozen, dirty or in the rain.

-Interest in bushcraft and field work
+Interest in bushcraft and in the field

-Fast once mastered
+- Fast once mastered

-Compact, fits in a pocket or neck strap
+- Compact , fits in a pocket or neck strap

 Instructions for use: how to use it effectively